urbit/urbit.org-reloaded/content/using/install.md

 can join the various Chat, Publish, and Link instances contained in the group.

 You can join `~/~dopzod/urbit-help` from either Landscape or dojo.
-To join from Landscape, click on the Messaging tile on the home screen.
+To join from Landscape first click on the Messaging tile on the home screen.
 Then press Join Chat in the upper left corner and enter `~/~dopzod/urbit-help` into the prompt and press Join Chat.
 To join from dojo, enter `;join ~/~dopzod/urbit-help` into dojo and press enter.